foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

 Some operations (like padding, concat, slice, subsample) when applied on the quantization axis will affect the quantization parameters (e.g. If subsampling on the quantization axis is applied, also the quantization parameters will be subsampled).
-For these cases the output tensor should contain valid pre-allocated memory buffers to get correct quantization parameters, if this is not done, and the pointers are initialized with ``nullptr`` or with the same pointers as the src tensor, the result is undefined.
+For these cases the output tensor should contain valid pre-allocated memory buffers to get correct quantization parameters.
+If this is not done, and the pointers are initialized with ``nullptr`` or with the same pointers as the src tensor, the result is undefined.

     - In case of per-axis quantization of the src tensor, the axis needs to match the (permuted) quantization axis in the